 Thinking of leaving your job?
 You’re not alone.
-Reports from leading survey firms such as Gallup, IBM/Kenexa, and Towers Watson indicate that even self-described engaged employees are susceptible to a competitor’s pull.
+Reports from leading survey firms such as Gallup and IBM/Kenexa indicate that even self-described engaged employees are susceptible to a competitor’s pull.

 In the reality of the millennial-led, “company me” mindset, employees are more transient and discerning than ever before.
 Even Gen-X and baby boomers are more apt to shop the competition these days.
 Employers who lack a strong brand and employee value proposition (EVP) can easily find themselves loosing key talent.

 If you’ve been out of the job search mindset for a while, but would like to reenter the fray mind the following resume-refining, age-defying tips to ensure you don’t come across as an 8-track player in an podcast world.

 - Ditch the Dates: Remove the dates from your education credentials.
 No one needs to know when you graduated, just that you earned a specific degree from a specific school.
 Also, lose the dates on your earlier jobs and simply include a brief section entitled “Previous Business/Work Experience.”

 - Update Your Email: The 90s were great, but you don’t want to come across as hailing from the 1890s.
 I know switching is a pain, but pitch the Prodigy or AOL account already and opt for a more up-to-date provider.
 If you don’t have a personalized email account, then go with with Gmail.
 Even Yahoo looks better than a hotmail address.